flatscrew/rasterflow-docs/content/pages/get-rasterflow.md

   #macos
     ::note{class="max-w-md"}
-    When installing Rasterflow on macOS, GEGL will be built from source automaticallyn, as the default Homebrew bottle lacks gdk-pixbuf support required by Rasterflow.
+    When installing Rasterflow on macOS, GEGL will be built from source automatically, as the default Homebrew bottle lacks `gdk-pixbuf` support required by Rasterflow.
     ::

     ::steps{level="4" class="place-self-center"}